 - The investigator and the Chair of the Ethics Committee determine that a panel be called to hear the complaint.

 The complainant and the respondent will be advised of the hearing date and that they have the right to appear at the hearing and to produce any documents and give oral evidence relative to the complaint.
 The investigator or a prosecutor shall present the complaint to the panel.
 The respondent and the investigator or prosecutor may request that witnesses be called to attend the hearing.
 The complainant or respondent may be represented by legal counsel.

 After the hearing, the panel may, by majority vote, dismiss the complaint or find the respondent to be in breach.

 If the panel finds the respondent to be in breach of the Code, disciplinary action will be taken and the respondent advised accordingly.
 The respondent has the right to appeal the panel’s decision to the Association’s Appeals Committee.
-Should no appeal be received within 21 days, the decision will stand, the complainant is notified and a summary of the decision is made available to all members.
+Should no appeal be received within 21 days or the respondent accepts the decision, the decision will stand, the complainant is notified and a summary of the decision is made available to all members.

 Upon receipt of a notice of appeal from the respondent (now the appellant) the Appeals Committee will schedule a hearing.
 The appellant and complainant are invited, and the investigator or prosecutor of the original complaint also attends the appeal.